andyatkinson/andyatkinson.github.io/postgresql-tips.md

 This is an amazing article full of nuggets.

 * The idea of an "Application DBA"
-* Things I liked: Usage of intermediate table for de-duplication.
+* Things I liked: Using an intermediate table for de-duplication.
 Column structure is elegant, clearly broken out destination ID and nested duplicate IDs.
 * Working with arrays
   * `ANY()` for an array of items to compare against
   * `array_remove(anyarray, anyelement)` to build an array but remove an element